MileHacker Logo

 Efficient routing suggestions

-• Group Wineries: Plan your winery visits by grouping them by American Viticultural Area (AVA) or geographic proximity.
+• Group Wineries: Plan your tours of vineyards by grouping them by American Viticultural Area (AVA) or geographic proximity.
 For example, dedicate a day to the Dundee Hills AVA, then another to Eola-Amity Hills.
-This minimizes driving time between locations.
+This minimizes driving time between spots.

 • Use GPS: Utilize a GPS navigation app (like Mapping Services like Google Or apple) to optimize your routes and account for real-time traffic.
 Download offline maps for areas with spotty cell service.